OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 ## What are the top container images?

-According to [Docker Hub](https://hub.docker.com/search?q=&type=image) today, the top five images are:
+[Docker Hub](https://hub.docker.com/search?q=&type=image) provides a list of popular container images.Some of the top container images are:

 - Ubuntu, a Debian-based Linux operating system